EtienneLamoureux/durmand-scriptorium/docs/CONVERTER_CONSUMER.md

 public function convert($quantity)
 ```

-The *convert* method allows to convert an amount of currency and get the current exchange rate.
+The *convert* method converts an amount of currency and get the current exchange rate.

 ### Example
 ```php